pycom/pycom-documentation/chapter/firmwareapi/pycom/pycom.md

 pycom.wifi_on_boot(True)   # enable WiFi on boot

 pycom.wifi_on_boot()       # get the wifi on boot flag
 ```

 #####<function>pycom.wdt_on_boot([enable])</function>

-Enables the WDT at boot time with the timeout in ms set by the function ``wdt_on_boot_timeout``.
+Enables the WDT at boot time with the timeout in ms set by the function `wdt_on_boot_timeout`.
-If this flag is set, the application needs to reconfigure the WDT with a new timeout and feed it regilarly to
-avoid a reset.
+If this flag is set, the application needs to reconfigure the WDT with a new timeout and feed it regularly to avoid a reset.

 ```python
 import pycom